Latex Mattress Reviews 2023: Non-Toxic Alternative To Petroleum Based Foam Mattresses?

 It basically is the amount of weight it takes to depress a piece of latex one inch when one square foot of weight is placed on it.

-Most manufacturers use natural latex ranging from 18-19ILD for a softer feel (especially the top layers), and 26-30ILD, for a firmer feel on the bottom, but often manufacturers use combinations of various layers to create more specific sensations of support.
+Most manufacturers use natural latex ranging from 18-19ILD for a softer feel at the top, and 26-30ILD for a firmer feel on the bottom, but often manufacturers use combinations of various layers to create more specific sensations of support.
 Many times, these ingredients and their combinations are trade secrets with many companies.

 Two Options: All Latex Top To Bottom, Or Hybrid Version With Latex And Pocket Coils